alexismgjackson-github/yeschef/README.md

 - Crafting a clear and well-structured prompt to get best response

+## _NAVIGATOR.SHARE_

+- navigator.share is part of the Web Share API, which lets your web app trigger the native "share sheet" on supported devices (usually mobile phones and tablets)

+## _WINDOW.PRINT_

+- window.print() method is a native JavaScript function that opens the browser's print dialog, allowing users to print the current page or save it as a PDF, depending on their browser's capabilities

 ### _RESPONSIVE WEB DESIGN_

 - Implementing media queries to add device breakpoints